|HPS 0410||Einstein for Everyone|

 Let us investigate each in turn.

 |Here is an ordinary Minkowski spacetime with the timelike geodsics that stretch from the infinite past to the infinite future.
 The diagram can only show a finite portion of each geodesic.|

 |Here are the same timelike

-their entirety, stretching from past timelike infinity i- to
+them in their entirety, stretching from past timelike infinity i-

 It is important to note that the distances along the curves do not represent properly scaled times elapsed.
 1/4" length of the timelike geodesic in the middle of the curve might represent a day of elapsed time.
 The final 1/4", at the end of the geodesic where it joins i+, corresponds to an infinity of time elapsed.